Vacant Era Film Festival

-The Vacant Era Film Festival is a film festival that takes place annually in the state of Oklahoma, in the United States.
+The Vacant Era Film Festival was a film festival that took place annually in the state of Oklahoma, in the United States.
 The first Vacant Era Film Festival was held in the historic downtown area of Norman, Oklahoma at The Sooner Theatre on Oct 2–5, 2008.
-The Vacant Era Film Festival showcases independent films from all over the United States and internationally, while aggressively promoting filmmaking in Oklahoma.
-The 2008 Vacant Era Film Festival showcased more films created by Oklahoma filmmakers, than any other film festival to date.
+The Vacant Era Film Festival showcased independent films from all over the United States and internationally, while aggressively promoting filmmaking in Oklahoma.